dfullstackdev/Cascading-System/README.md

 # Cascading-System
-App development in process implementing cascading-agorithm in the field of digital marketing breaking out the old monotonous and unefficient marketing strategies to increase more effective, efficient and more influential personalized reach.
+Designed a process implementing cascading-agorithm in the field of digital marketing breaking out the old monotonous and unefficient marketing strategies to increase more effective, efficient and more influential personalized reach.